githubtraining/using-github-actions-for-ci/responses/wait-for-first-test.md

 Great!
 Let's wait for the first test to run.
-I won't respond to that result, but you should let it run.

 Wait for Actions to respond with the results.

-When you're ready, merge this pull request.
+When it finishes, enter the name of the test that failed.